DecisionVis/deltamoea/doc/technotes/archive.md

 grid, or on any grid.
 There may be multiple individuals at different places in the same grid box.

-UDMOEA's strategy for off-grid individuals is as follows: permit at most one sample from any grid box in each Archive rank.
+δMOEA's strategy for off-grid individuals is as follows: permit at most one sample from any grid box in each Archive rank.
 This requires a slight tweak to the dominance relation.
 If two individuals from the same